 In this model, you have producers at multiple locations.
 You’ll deploy a master hosted repository at each location with producers.
 Additionally, you’ll set up proxy repositories at locations solely for artifact consumers.
 In this pattern, all servers have read/write access.

-Though if using this method, neither version of Repository Manager supports atomic commits across geographies.
+Though if using this method, neither version of Nexus Repository supports atomic commits across geographies.
 Atomic commits require coordination amid deployment to multiple servers.
 We recommend that you assign a single location for a given development team to upload their artifacts.
-This practice keeps your product in a in a consistent state.
+This practice keeps your product in a consistent state.

 For example, the IQ team publishes